On the Springer correspondence for wreath products: Introduction

-where the bijection $I^S_{m \wr d} \to I^C_{m \wr d}$ between indices describing the same simple module is also given. \end{enumerate} \end{thmN} For Weyl groups, the Springer correspondence can be obtained via Ginzburg's construction \cite{Gi86} (see also equivalent constructions of Springer \cite{Sp76, Sp78}, and of Lusztig \cite{Lu81}), where geometry of the symplectic and orthogonal groups are used for type B/C/D.
+where the bijection $I^S_{m \wr d} \to I^C_{m \wr d}$ between indices describing the same simple module is also given. \end{enuA} \end{thmN} \begin{rmk} \enua \item For Weyl groups, the Springer correspondence can be obtained via Ginzburg's construction \cite{Gi86} (see also equivalent constructions of Springer \cite{Sp76, Sp78}, and of Lusztig \cite{Lu81}), where geometry of the symplectic and orthogonal groups are used for type B/C/D. \item By setting either $m=2$ or $d=2$, our Springer correspondence leads to a new Springer correspondence of type B/C/D, using essentially type A geometry (see Section~\ref{sec:EC}).

+\item To our best knowledge, for disconnected groups, there is a Springer correspondence appeared in Lusztig's work \cite[11.10(a)]{Lu04}.
+Such a correspondence enumerates a disjoint union of irreducibles over certain Coxeter groups, and it appears that such a set is not in bijection with the set of simples over $\Sigma_m \wr \Sigma_d$ that we consider.

+\item The statements of our main results are regarding the most symmetric possible family of (normalizers of) Levi factors in connected reductive groups.
+While we are aware of that some of our results can be generalized to a more general setup with unequal block sizes, we do not pursue this direction since (i) the classification of simple modules is eventually reduced to the special case, with equal block size, covered in our main result, and (ii) the other examples we want to geometrize all arise from (quantum) wreath products and hence have equal block size.

-We remark that, by setting either $m=2$ or $d=2$, our Springer correspondence leads to a new Springer correspondence of type B/C/D, using essentially type A geometry (see Section~\ref{sec:EC}).
-Furthermore, the proof of our Springer correspondence requires new ideas as in the following.
+\item From the algebraic side, in \cite{LNX} there is a Clifford-type theory which relates simple module over the quantum wreath product with simple modules over the base algebra $B$.
+We hope that the methods develop in this article can hint on a potential geometrization of quantum wreath products whose base algebra has a geometric origin. \endenua \end{rmk} Furthermore, the proof of our Springer correspondence requires new ideas as in the following.